Is It Normal For the Buyer to Pay Closing Costs?

 Keep in mind that the responsibility to pay for closing costs may vary based on the location.
 Neighboring places such as Gilbert, Chandler, Tucson and Mesa would have similar closing costs for being in the same state.
 For instance, if the state you live in charges high property taxes, you might have to pay a significantly higher prepaid escrow deposit than average.

 You can easily learn how to calculate the closing costs or estimate the situation using a useful calculator provided by Bank of America.
-It helps homebuyers estimate the closing costs, loan type, down payment based on a specific location.
+It helps homebuyers estimate the closing costs, loan type and down payment for house based on a specific location.
 There are other lenders that offer similar equipment.

 What It Means When Buyers Pay Closing Costs